-Hubert A. McClain Collection (1935-1973) contains photographs, slides, and negatives.
-The content of the photos are of California missions, Howard Hughes’ Spruce Goose; and from his work as a staff photographer for the Long Beach Press Telegram, Los Angeles Mirror, and Los Angeles Times, as well as the Long Beach naval shipyard.
+This collection contains photographs, slides, and negatives.
+The content of the photographs are of California missions; Howard Hughes’ Spruce Goose; and from McClain's work as a staff photographer for the Long Beach Press Telegram, Los Angeles Mirror, and Los Angeles Times, as well as the Long Beach naval shipyard.

 This collection includes negatives and photographic prints documenting the history of the Long Beach Fire Department.
 Included are images that focus on the department personnel, apparatus, fires, and fire prevention.
 Also included are images of an earthquake that hit Long Beach in 1933.
 Browse Digitized Materials.